yubose/adsl-ts-web/README.md

   - Server sends notification with payload of document id (`did`)
   - A receives notification.
 Pass `did` to emit call

+## Download feat. (ref: DocumentDetail)

+- Pass builtIn fn
+- Receive `ecosObj` to determine the mime type
+- Show a (generic) popup for the download
+  - Let them select a location to save to
+  - Let them rename the file if needed

 ### `Note` ecosDoc

 - Creating a comment on a note (DocumentDetail)